openstack/cinder-specs/specs/queens/enable-multiattach.rst

 To elaborate on the create flow:
 Admin creates a volume type `multiattach` with extra-specs:
 {
-'multiattach': '<is True>'
+'multiattach': '<is> True'
 }

 If a user desires a multiattach volume, he/she issues a create call specifying the multiattach type:
 `cinder create --volume-type multiattach --name my-mavol 20`

-If there are NO backends reporting `multiattach: <is True>` then scheduling will fail.
+If there are NO backends reporting `multiattach: True` then scheduling will fail.
 Unfortunatly this process includes the task-flow retries and the object will be created, the caller will get a 202 response, but after taskflow and the scheduler finish retries and fail to find a backend the volume status